WalidAlrefai/advanced-js-reading-notes/ Socket.io.md

 You can use the same socket for whatever you want, as long as your protocol handles it.

 ## Term

-O**bserver Pattern** a subscription model in which objects subscribe to an event and get notified when the event occurs.
+**observer Pattern** a subscription model in which objects subscribe to an event and get notified when the event occurs.

 **Listener** a procedure in JavaScript that waits for an event to occur.